<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 How to prepare for closing day.

-Usually, home sellers must have their belongings out of the property prior to closing date.
+Usually, home sellers must have their belongings out of the property before the closing date.
 Here are a few things to help you get prepared for that final date:

 • Gather documents.